 So, it’s only natural that people with arthritis will, first and foremost, focus on managing their pain.
 This is where CBD oil comes in, so let’s understand how CBD influences pain perception.

 Cannabinoids like CBD interact with receptors that modulate our perception of pain and inflammation.
-These receptors form part of an intricate neuromodulatory system called the endocannabinoid system (ECS) that regulates several processes and functions in the body, including chronic pain, sleep, mood, stress, skin and nerve function, among others.
+These receptors form part of an intricate neuromodulatory system called the endocannabinoid system (ECS) that regulates several processes and functions in the body, including pain, sleep, mood, stress, skin and nerve function, among others.

 Because it’s a cannabinoid, THC, unlike CBD, is able to attach itself to endocannabinoid receptors and signal the ECS to perform certain functions.
 CB1 and CB2 are the two well-known endocannabinoid receptors.